 "You can choose to have an amniocentesis to determine if an abnormality exists."

 "It's possible your baby may have a chromosomal abnormality and a heart defect."

 Surprises are good if they come in colorful packages or consist of being blindfolded while walking into a fun party.
 A surprise like a tornado however isn't so much fun.
-So our thought process on surprises is the reason why Joe & I decided to move forward with the amnio.
-We just had to know.
+So our thought process on surprises is the reason for the decision to move forward with the amnio.
+I just had to know.
 No more guessing, no more analyzing, no more imaginations wandering.
-Just find out what is coming our way so we could research, prepare and most importantly, accept our fate once and for all.
-Termination was never in our vocabulary.
-We just needed to know.
-And after being convinced by our doctor that there really was very little risk to the baby by doing this procedure, we decided to go for it.
-Watching a needle go into your pregnant belly was very overwhelming, but not as overwhelming as sitting still for the next 24 hours so as to not risk the pregnancy.
+Just find out what is in store so research and preparations can happen and most importantly, accept the fate once and for all.
+Termination was never an option.
+I just needed to know.
+And after being convinced by the doctor that there really was very little risk to the baby by doing this procedure, I decided to go for it.
+Watching a needle go into your pregnant belly is very overwhelming, but not as overwhelming as sitting still for the next 24 hours so as to not risk the pregnancy.
 Then there was waiting for the results . . . pure torture.

 We were told it would be about 2 weeks for the results.
 Only six days had past since the amnio when I received the call at work.
 I'll never forget it.

 "Julie, this is Jessica from Dr. Cantor's office.
 We have your results from your amnio and Dr. Cantor would like to schedule a time to see you in her office tomorrow."